OguzPastirmaci/oke-oracle-linux-gpu-operator/ol8.md

-## Building the CUDA images with Oracle Linux 8
+## Building the CUDA and GPU driver container images with Oracle Linux 8

 ### Deploy an Oracle Linux 8 instance and install Docker